squinkylabs/SquinkyVCV/docs/sq2.md

 ### Cut/Copy/Paste

-**ctrl-x** cut.
+**ctrl-x**: Cut.
 Removes all the selected notes and puts them on the clipboard. (doesn't work yet).

-**ctrl-c** copy.
+**ctrl-c**: Copy.
 Puts a copy of all the selected notes on the clipboard.

-**ctrl-v** paste.
+**ctrl-v**: Paste.
 Pastes the contents of the clipboard at the current edit cursor.

 Note that you may paste into a different instance of the sequencer than you copied from, as you would expect.